 Drive around your neighbourhood, and you’re likely to see walls, fences and hedges creating the boundaries for properties.
 So you might be surprised to know that there is no law that you have to border your property.

-If you have boundaries around railway lines, mines and quarries then there are laws saying you have to add fencing.
+If you have boundaries around railway lines, mines and quarries then there are laws saying you have to add solid fencing.
 The same goes for livestock ownership and when there are building sites near public walkways.

 When A Neighbour Will Not Repair Their Fence!

 When a neighbour refuses to repair their fence, there is nothing you can do.
-There is no law saying there has to be a fence and so if their wall is in disrepair, you can gently speak to them, or you could erect a wall next to their fence ensuring your fence remains on your boundary.
+There is no law in the UK saying there has to be a fence and so if their wall is in disrepair, you can gently speak to them, or you could erect a wall next to their fence ensuring your fence remains on your boundary.

 How High Can My Fence Be?